 Central Region- Program Overview

-Post adoption services in the Commonwealth of Virginia have been split up into 5 regions; CHS is operating in the Northern and Central regions.
+Post adoption services in the Commonwealth of Virginia have been split up into 5 regions; CHSVA is operating in the Northern and Central regions.

 Areas served in the Central Region include: Amelia, Buckingham, Caroline, Charles City, Chesterfield, Cumberland, Essex, Fluvanna, Goochland, Hanover, Henrico, Hopewell, King & Queen, King William, Lancaster, Lunenburg, Middlesex, New Kent, Northumberland, Nottoway, Petersburg, Powhatan, Prince Edward, Richmond City, Richmond County, and Westmoreland